exonum/exonum-doc/src/advanced/node-management.md

 - **incoming_connections**: Array<ConnectInfo\>
   Information on the peers connected to the present node.
 - **outgoing_connections**: Map
-  The keys of the map are addresses of peers the present node is connected to, corresponding values of type `OutgoingConnectionInfo` contain info about public keys and current connection status of peers.
+  The keys of the map are addresses of peers the present node is connected to.
+  The corresponding values of type `OutgoingConnectionInfo` contain info about public keys and current connection status of peers.

 ??? example "Response Example"